dcunited001/dcunited001.github.io/_posts/2017-09-21-speed-of-thought-illusion-of-separation.md

 the world to create vastly more information than could ever be consumed by humans, this also presents a series of phase changes because the sheer volume of information in itself changes how people behave.
-When we reach a knowledge plateau, which some describe as The Singularity, the simple presence of a boundary on new knowledge means that people operate differently based on the assumption that no quantity of information produces significant knowledge.
+When we reach a knowledge plateau, (which some describe as The Singularity), the simple presence of a boundary on new knowledge means that people operate differently based on the assumption that no quantity of information produces significant knowledge.
 In high-volume, high-flux sociophysical systems, information economics